GNOME/pango/README.md

 provides a complete solution with high quality text handling and graphics rendering.

-As well as the low level layout rendering routines, Pango includes PangoLayout, a high level driver for laying out entire blocks of text, and routines to assist in editing internationalized text.
+As well as the low-level layout rendering routines, Pango includes PangoLayout, a high level driver for laying out entire blocks of text, and PangoLineBreaker for incremental line breaking and shaping of text.

 For more information about Pango, see: